Environment and Sustainability (ENVS) - Bachelor of Arts

 An advanced examination of climate change governance, which may include a focus on any one of the sectors most influential in shaping climate change including electricity, transportation, land use, and/or waste management.
 Designed as a work-shop style deep dive into a particular policy, or policies, this class prepares students to engage in policy analysis and advocacy.
 Prerequisite: ENVS 210; or instructor permission.

 ENVS 385.
 Sustainable Agriculture & Food Production.
-(4 Credits)
+(3 Credits)

 ENVS 390.
 Environmental Monitoring.
 (4 Credits)

 A field-work based study of local (Gunnison Basin) environmental problems.
 Numerous monitoring techniques are implemented based on principles of biology, chemistry, and geology.
 The emphasis is on collaborative and integrative group projects dealing directly with real-world environmental problems.
-Prerequisites: ENVS 301 and one of the following: ECON 216, MATH 213, or SOC 211.
+Prerequisites: ENVS 301 and one of the following: ECON 216, MATH 113, MATH 213, or SOC 211.
 Or instructor permission.

 ENVS 392.
 Independent Study.
 (1-6 Credits)